Barratt Redrow: History

 There was a lengthy housing boom in the late 1990s and early 2000s, which saw a number of Barratt's largest rivals, such as Persimmon, George Wimpey and Taylor Woodrow all acquire rivals to increase in size.
-Likewise, in 2007, Barratt broke its tradition of 30 years and acquired Wilson Bowden, best known for its David Wilson Homes brand, in exchange for £2.7 billion; the move made Barrett the biggest homebuilder in Britain, employing roughly 7,500 people at the time of the acquisition. thus bringing the David Wilson, Ward Homes and Wilson Bowden Developments brands to the group; Barrett decided to retain the Wilson Bowden name for some activities.
+Likewise, in 2007, Barratt broke its tradition of 30 years and acquired Wilson Bowden, best known for its David Wilson Homes brand, in exchange for £2.7 billion; the move made Barratt the biggest homebuilder in Britain, employing roughly 7,500 people at the time of the acquisition. thus bringing the David Wilson, Ward Homes and Wilson Bowden Developments brands to the group; Barratt decided to retain the Wilson Bowden name for some activities.

-In August 2008, amid the economic effects of the Great Recession and reports that Barrett was in jeopardy of breaking its banking covenants, the firm successfully restructured its arrangements.
+In August 2008, amid the economic effects of the Great Recession and reports that Barratt was in jeopardy of breaking its banking covenants, the firm successfully restructured its arrangements.
 During early 2009, it reported a write-off of nearly £600 million along with 700 job losses.
 In November 2019, Barrett announced that it had completed its refinancing and was actively seeking to open new sites once again.

 During the early 2010s, the firm entered into numerous partnerships with other companies.
 During 2012, the Barratt Residential Asset Management division was established to provide property management services on a non-profit basis across Barratt London developments.
 In March 2019, it was announced that Barratt Residential Asset Management had been acquired by FirstPort; as a result of the deal, the 11,000 Barratt London homes that it managed were transferred over to FirstPort.

 In late 2017, Barratt withdrew from a development deal with Enfield Council valued at £6 billion after the local authority had dismissed its terms.
 During June 2019, Barratt acquired Oregon Timber Frame, one of the UK's largest timber frame manufacturers and a key supplier to Barratt.

 Logo of Barratt Developments, prior to 2024 merger with Redrow.

 During 2020, Barratt Developments set science-based carbon reduction targets as well as making a commitment to build zero carbon homes from 2030 and become a net zero business by 2040.
 Examples of sustainable developments include the Energy House 2.0, Green House at the BRE Innovation Park, Hanham Hall near Bristol, Derwenthorpe, near York and Kingsbrook, near Aylesbury.
 Another goal of the firm's emphasis on the adoption of modern methods of construction was to reduce the need for skilled labour.

 As of 2024, Barratt Developments had achieved a 5 star rating in the Home Builders Federation new home Customer Satisfaction Survey for 15 consecutive years.
 In the 2024 NHBC Pride in the Job awards for site managers, Barratt site managers won 89 Quality Awards.